tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01B-notes.md

 ```

    - **Reminder:** keep backups, bring a flash drive to class; the 230 folder is where course work will often be posted.
-   - Connect to `banjo.rit.edu` with an FTP client - instructions are here: [How to post to RIT's *banjo* web server](../notes/posting-to-banjo.md)
+   - Connect to `banjo.rit.edu` with an FTP client - instructions are here: [How to post to RIT's *banjo* web server](../notes/posting-to-banjo.md), create
-   - Review permissions (at this point, you shouldn't need to change these, but just in case)
+   - Review file/folder permissions (at this point, you shouldn't need to change these, but just in case)
-   - **Reminder:** `banjo.rit.edu` is the FTP name, while the browser accesses people.rit.edu
+   - **Reminder:** `banjo.rit.edu` is the FTP name, but the browser will access the URL `people.rit.edu`
    - Navigate to that directory via browser, and you should see our *hello.html* page
    - Remember CSS?
 Let's add some CSS style rules to the page